wp-plugins/peters-login-redirect/readme.txt

 It takes 3 parameters:

-* $empty: This is simply set as false in case you don't have any redirect URL to set.
+* $custom_redirect_to: This is set as false in case you don't have any redirect URL to set.
+Return this instead of false in case you have multiple filters running.
 * $requested_redirect_to: A redirect parameter set via POST or GET.
 * $user: A PHP object representing the current user.